grace-notes/grace-notes/_topics/reversionism.md

 Arrogance is the number one distraction to Bible doctrine.

-**Rom 12:2-3**, “Stop being conformed to this world [peer pressure], but be transformed by the renovation of your thought, that you may prove what the will of God is; namely, the good of intrinsic value achievement [advance to spiritual maturity], the well-pleasing to God, the mature status quo [manufacture of invisible hero].
-For I say through the grace which has been given to me to every one who is among you, stop thinking of self in terms of arrogance beyond what you ought to think, but think in terms of sanity [absolute truth] for the purpose of being rational without illusion as God has assigned to each one of us a standard of thinking from doctrine.”
+**Rom 12:2-3**, “_Stop being conformed to this world [peer pressure], but be transformed by the renovation of your thought, that you may prove what the will of God is; namely, the good of intrinsic value achievement [advance to spiritual maturity], the well-pleasing to God, the mature status quo [manufacture of invisible hero].
+For I say through the grace which has been given to me to every one who is among you, stop thinking of self in terms of arrogance beyond what you ought to think, but think in terms of sanity [absolute truth] for the purpose of being rational without illusion as God has assigned to each one of us a standard of thinking from doctrine._”

 Absolute truth is always related to reality.
 There are boundaries in which you must think.
 To be rational without illusion is the fantastic result of the daily perception, metabolization, and application of Bible doctrine.
 God has assigned to each one of us a standard of thinking from two categories of doctrine: the absolute principles of theology, and the applications that are given from those principles.
 Obviously, we cannot progress in the Christian life without the standard of thinking from doctrine.
 If we are not progressing through perception, metabolization, and application of doctrine, we are retrogressing.
 No one stands still in the Christian way of life.